-If you’ve spent any amount of time reading blogs or browsing social media lately, you’ve probably heard a lot about “Capsule Wardrobes”.
+If you’ve spent any amount of time reading “Home” blogs or browsing Pinterest , you’ve probably heard a lot about “Capsule Wardrobes”.

 I’ll be honest, the idea is absolutely THRILLING for me!

-If I had to guess, I’d say that for most people, a capsule wardrobe isn’t easily do-able for a variety of reasons.
+If I had to guess, I’d say that for the majority of people, a capsule wardrobe isn’t easily do-able due to a variety of reasons.
 Yes, every one of us COULD get by with only 40 articles of clothing if our lives depended on it.
 Our ancestors did it for hundreds of years, and I know I could easily purge the majority of my closet if I absolutely had to… but I don’t HAVE to… nor do I WANT to! 🙂

-If you share my infatuation with capsule wardrobes… but at the same time, you’re frustrated with your own bulging closet, I think today’s post will be encouraging for you!
+If you share my interest in capsule wardrobes… but at the same time, are frustrated with your own bulging closet, I hope today’s post will be encouraging for you!

-While I personally try to purge anything that is more than 2 sizes “off” for me, I do keep at least a couple items in various sizes so I have something to fall back on if that baby weight comes off a little slower or packs on a little faster than the previous time 🙂
+While I personally try to purge anything that is more than 2 sizes “off” for me, I do keep at least a couple items in various sizes in case my weight fluctuates a bit over the year.

-3. If you have a more difficult body to work around.
+REASON #3.
+You have a more difficult body shape to work around.

 I didn’t know quite how to word this one — so I hope it doesn’t come across as offensive 🙂

 Basically, what I’m trying to get at is that almost every single person I’ve seen blog about their capsule wardrobe has been very “average size”.
-And even for myself, when I shared my mix-and-match wardrobe, I think one of the main reasons I was able to make that work is because I am somewhat “average” in my height, weight, build, body structure, etc.
+And even for myself, when I shared my mix-and-match wardrobe years ago, I think one of the main reasons I was able to make that work is because I am somewhat “average” in my height, weight, build, body structure, etc.

 One of my sisters is very tall and has a difficult time finding pants that are long enough, and I have a couple of friends who are very pear shaped and also have issues with pants, shorts, and even skirts.

 This is usually the biggest problem for most women — or maybe I’m the only one.
-We see all the new fashion trends in magazines and on TV, and we want to wear them.
-So even if we don’t have the right body type (see #3 above) we try to squeeze ourselves into these clothes that are supposed to be fashionable… but end up looking awful on us.
+We see all the new fashion trends in magazines, online, and everywhere else around us, and we want to wear them.
+Even if we don’t have the right body type (see #3 above) we try to squeeze ourselves into these clothes that are supposed to be fashionable… but end up looking awful on us.

-Personally, I had NO idea if specific styles or colors looked better or worse on me… until I worked with a stylist last fall was definitely money well spent.
-She really opened my eyes to what styles and colors looked good on me (I’ve been wearing skinny jeans every since!) and helped me to realize why I liked certain articles of clothing and why I didn’t like others.
+Personally, I had NO idea if specific styles or colors looked better or worse on me… until I worked with a stylist several years ago.
+She really opened my eyes to what styles and colors looked good on me (I’ve been wearing skinny jeans and bright pink ever since!) and helped me realize why I liked certain articles of clothing and why I didn’t like others.

 Now I know to stay away from certain fabrics, certain types of clothing, and certain “cuts” of clothing that just don’t do anything for me, and shopping online is SO much easier since I know exactly what items to search for.

-However, if you do NOT know what styles flatter you, it would be very difficult to create a capsule wardrobe with pieces of clothing you’ll enjoy wearing over and over again.
+That said, if you do NOT know what styles or colors flatter you, it would be more difficult to create a capsule wardrobe with pieces of clothing you’ll enjoy wearing over and over again.